I’m not sure if I want to do CrossFit. Can I just drop in to try out a class?

 What is your cancellation policy?

-Private coaching and physical therapy appointments must be cancelled 24 hours in advance and can be done by calling or emailing your coach directly.
+Private coaching and physical therapy appointments must be cancelled 24 hours in advance and can be done by calling or emailing your coach directly (all emails are first names @sanfranciscocrossfit.com).
 Because it is very difficult for our coaches to re-book their appointment times on short notice, athletes who cancel their appointments late will be charged for the appointment.
 In addition, private coaching series expire within 6 months of the first session.